funcool/promesa/doc/executors.md

 ### `with-executor` macro (experimental)

-This allows run a scoped code with the `px/*default-executor*` binded to the provided executor.
+This allows running scoped code with the `px/*default-executor*` bound to the provided executor.
 The provided executor can be a function for lazy executor instantiation.

-It optionally accepts metadata on the executor part for indicate:
+It optionally accepts metadata on the executor:

 - `^:shutdown`: shutdown the pool before return
 - `^:interrupt`: shutdown and interrupt before return

-There an example on how you can customize the executor for **pmap**:
+Here is an example of customizing the executor for **pmap**:

 ```clojure
 (time